uw-ictd/text_renderer/README.rst

 Setup and Installation
 ============

-Setup a Ubuntu/Debian based PHP server on which you are admin (for one click solutions see Turnkey and Bitnami)
+Setup a Ubuntu/Debian based PHP server on which you are admin (for one click solutions see Bitnami or Turnkey).

 Run the following commands (as root or using sudo)::